nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <h1 style="color: #964B00;"> <i class="fas fa-book icon"></i> MATER User Guide </h1>

-Welcome to MATER, a **desktop app designed for efficient management of client and vehicle information in car workshops**.
+Welcome to MATER, a **desktop app designed for efficient management of client and vehicle information in vehicle workshops in Singapore**.
 MATER is specially optimised for users who prefer quick interactions through a Graphical User Interface (GUI) while benefiting from the powerful speed of command-based navigation for faster workflows.

 <!-- * Table of Contents -->
 <page-nav-print />